-Ride Streaks are multiple-ride bonuses that you can rack up by accepting back-to-back rides during busy times, such as weekday commute hours and holidays.
+- Ride Streaks: Ride Streaks are multiple-ride bonuses that you can rack up by accepting back-to-back rides during busy times, such as weekday commute hours and holidays.

-A Personal Power Zone is a type of single-ride bonus that may appear when there are more passengers than available drivers in a specific area.
+- Personal Power Zones: A Personal Power Zone is a type of single-ride bonus that may appear when there are more passengers than available drivers in a specific area.
 The map will display these zones when they are available.

-Earnings Guarantees allow you to collect a set amount of money for completing several rides in a set amount of time.
+- Earnings Guarantees: Earnings Guarantees allow you to collect a set amount of money for completing several rides in a set amount of time.
 Earn less than the guaranteed rate, and Lyft covers the difference.

-A Ride Challenge is a multiple-ride bonus for completing a set number of rides during a specific timeframe.
+- Ride Challenges: A Ride Challenge is a multiple-ride bonus for completing a set number of rides during a specific timeframe.
 For example, you might have to complete 10 rides between Monday and Friday to earn $25.

 Uber Bonus Opportunities